Adult Nursing BSc (Hons)

 Working with adults of all ages, this profession focuses on improving the quality of life for others by being highly observant and building trusting relationships.

-The programme is complimented with significant insights into mental health, learning disability, and children and young people’s nursing.
+The course aims to develop you into an adaptable, reflective and compassionate practitioner through carefully devised teaching and learning methods.
+It is complemented with insights into mental health, learning disability and children and young people’s nursing.

-This three-year course has been designed to meet the requirements of the Nursing and Midwifery Council.
-We aim to give you as much real-world experience possible, by incorporating a 50% practical and 50% theory structure.
-This means you have no traditional end of year exams, you receive invaluable mentoring support and you get hands-on experience of working in the field.
+Designed to meet the requirements of the Nursing and Midwifery Council (NMC), we aim to give you as much real-world experience as possible with invaluable mentoring support meaning you get hands-on experience of working in the field.

 Nursing and Midwifery Council

-The course is fully accredited by the UK Nursing and Midwifery Council (NMC) and, providing you also meet the NMC requirements, on successful completion you will be eligible to apply for registration with the Nursing and Midwifery Council.
+The course is fully accredited by the UK Nursing and Midwifery Council (NMC) and, providing you also meet the NMC requirements, on successful completion you will be eligible to apply for registration with the Nursing and Midwifery Council (subject to additional costs).
 The Nursing and Midwifery Council is the regulator for nursing and midwifery professions in the UK.
 The NMC maintains a register of all nurses, midwives and specialist community public health nurses eligible to practise within the UK.
-Students are awarded a membership of the NMC, which puts them in the same arena as industry professionals.

 What you'll study